Consider this a living document as it will expand based on feedback and input.

 Absolutely.
 My family and I have enjoyed the experience and lifestyle in Johns Creek.
 I’ve connected with so many wonderful generous and thoughtful people.
 I look forward to when I take my little man to the top schools in the country.
 If this help can contribute in some way to building a resilient Johns Creek, then heck yeah, I hope to continue to inherit those kinds of benefits to make this home.
 I wish for our collective efforts increase engagement, raise our property values and make optimal use of tax revenue.

-Healthcare, or the top 10 aspiration, is just a starting focal point.
+Healthcare innovation and wellness, or the top 10 aspiration, is just a starting focal point.
 Focus, purpose, and passion provide a place to start, an anchor from where to begin.
 This is what helps us collectively build momentum.
 That momentum I kept hearing about Johns Creek seem to revolve around resilience and well-being.
-Healthcare requires long-term and impactful thinking.
+Health and wellness requires long-term and impactful thinking.
 Sure, we would always encourage and support other industries and do so while still maintaining our DNA as a community.

 As I have come to learn about the history of Johns Creek, it was formed quickly with three to four similar but still different kinds of communities incorporated in the mix.
 The common thread is that it’s an active community.
-Couple this with the various conversations, meetings, and groups led me to think about Healthcare as an option.
+Couple this with the various conversations, meetings, and groups led me to think about health and wellness as an option.

 Lastly, in planning and economic development, we always talk about being competitive, whether it’s with neighboring municipalities or on a larger geographic scope.
 I always ask competitive ‘for what?’
 Trending is extremely useful, but a copy/paste approach rarely is successful if we are unsure or unclear about ourselves.
-I’m betting that healthcare, wellness, and well-being are something where JC can ‘compete’ and differentiate.
+I’m betting that healthcare, wellness, and well-being are something where JC can ‘compete’ and differentiate and collaborate among ourselves in the community.
 Having something unique affords us interesting opportunities to collaborate with neighboring municipalities and organizations across GA, US or even internationally.

 Why haven’t other groups come up with this?

 I believe they made the industry some part of thier plans, however I’m proposing this is a priority, focal point and collectively put a stake in the ground.
 That’s what I’m doing here.
-Aiming to be a top city for Healthcare speaks to both commercial and residential.
+Aiming to be a top city for healthcare innovation and wellness speaks to both commercial and residential.
 Again, Johns Creek current vision speaks to how we consume (education, living, eating, etc.), however, we have still yet come up with something that speaks to how we collectively create or collaborate.

-The list of organizations in the “tribes” section are examples of how many folks can play a part in healthcare and well-being among other things.
+The list of organizations in the “tribes” section are examples of how many folks can play a part in health and wellness among other things.
 In my experiences, finding something where many of us all have a possibility to contribute strengthens a city.

 Who’s responsible for the vision of Johns Creek?